Peer pressure: Rwandan genocide

 However, the complete situation is a little more nuanced.
 The extreme control of citizens' daily lives by the government in social affairs facilitated the rapidity of the genocide's spread and broke down the resolve of some who initially wanted to have no part in the genocide.
-First, prior to the genocide, Rwandans' sense of discipline was introduced and reinforced through weekly umuganda (collective work) sessions, involving praise for the regime and its leaders and a host of collective activities for the community.
+First, before the genocide, Rwandans' sense of discipline was introduced and reinforced through weekly umuganda (collective work) sessions, involving praise for the regime and its leaders and a host of collective activities for the community.
 Respect for authority and the fear of stepping out of line were strong cultural values of pre-genocide Rwanda and so were included in these activities.
 Second, their value of social conformity only increased in the decades leading up to the genocide in both social and political manners.
-Peasants were told exactly when and what to farm and could be fined given any lack of compliance.
-These factors helped to drive the killing's fast pace.
+Peasants were told exactly when and what to farm and could be fined for any lack of compliance.
+These factors helped to drive the killings' fast pace.

 Most importantly, there were already ethnic tensions among the groups for a variety of reasons: conflicts over land allocation (farming versus pasture) and declining prices of Rwanda's main export: coffee.
 These problems combined with a history of previously existing conflict.
-With the introduction of the Second Republic under Habyarimana, former Tutsis in power were immediately purged, and racism served as an explanation as keeping the majority Hutu in legitimate government power.
+With the introduction of the Second Republic under Habyarimana, former Tutsis in power were immediately purged, and racism served as an explanation for keeping the majority Hutu in legitimate government power.
 As a result, when the war came, the Hutu were already introduced to the concept of racism against their very own peers.

 The division in Rwanda was reinforced for hundreds of years.
 King Kigeli IV, a Tutsi, centralized Rwandan power in the 1800s, just as Belgian colonization was taking place.
 The Belgian furthered the message of distinct races, allowing Tutsi men to remain the leaders in the society.